exercism/go/concepts/basics/about.md

 All source files in a directory must share the same package name.
 It is conventional for the package name to be the last directory in the import path.
 For example, the files in the ["math/rand" package](https://golang.org/src/math/rand/) begin with the statement `package rand`.
 When a package is imported, only entities (functions, types, variables, constants) who's name starts with a capital letter can be used / accessed.
+The recommended style of naming in Go is that entites will be named using `camelCase`, execpt for those meant to be accessible across packages which should be `CamelCase`.

 ```go
 package lasagna